 --Nandita's father, Massachusetts

 3rd Annual Pompe Disease Social and Patient Meeting

 The Duke Pompe Disease Clinical and Research Program at Duke University Medical Center, in partnership with the United Pompe Foundation, hosted the 3rd Annual Late-Onset Pompe Disease (LOPD) Patient Meeting, April 11-12, 2014.
 The meeting was supported by educational grants from Genzyme Corp., BioMarin Pharmaceutical, Inc. and Amicus Therapeutics.
-This year our meeting nearly doubled, as we hosted more than 30 patients with LOPD along with their family members and friends.
+Our meeting continues to grow, as we hosted 30 patients with LOPD along with their 40 family members and friends.
 We look forward to next year's 4th Annual LOPD Patient Meeting on April 10 and 11, 2015.

 - The new era of Pompe disease: Advances in the detection, understanding of phenotypic spectrum, pathophysiology and management [PDF, 277KB]

-- Generating color-coded anatomic muscle maps for correlation of quantitative MRI analysis with clinical examination in neuromuscular disorders [623KB]
+- Generating color-coded anatomic muscle maps for correlation of quantitative MRI analysis with clinical examination in neuromuscular disorders [PDF, 623KB]

 - Oropharyngeal dysphagia may occur in late-onset Pompe disease, implicating bulbar muscle involvement [PDF, 149KB]

 - The impact of antibodies in late-onset Pompe disease: A case series and literature review [PDF, 823KB]

 Medical Genetics Team